iamhereforashorttim3/CLIATU2532_FTO2502_B_Clifford-Atuchukwu_JSL03/README.md

 for the sake of clarity.

-* The only struggle that I can actually note was trying to add the new tasks and the old tasks into a combined array, but through trial and error I eventually managed to make it work and everything runs as intended.
+* The only struggle that I can actually note was trying to add the new tasks and the old combine the new and existing tasks into a single array, but through trial and error I eventually managed to make it work and everything runs as intended.

-* Not necessarily a struggle, but moreso an issue that I try to fix from project to project.
+* Not necessarily a struggle, but more so an issue that I try to fix from project to project.
 My commit messages, I tend to code for very long periods without making too many commits and that is something I've been trying to do less and less.

 ---